-Fo or the year ended Decembe er 31, 2022
+For the year ended December 31, 2022

-In millions of dollars TDŘs involving value of in the modified and/or e amount in t timing of and/ TDRs involvi ving changes in the he amount and/or or timing of both pr TDRs ng changes e amount r timing of rincipal and t payments
+In millions of dollars TI rrying value of DRs modified ıring the year TDRs involving changes in the amount and/or timing of principal payments (1) TDRs involving changes in the amount and/or timing of interest payments (2) TDRs involving changes in the amount and/or timing of both principal and interest payments

 Commercial and industrial \$ 61 \$ - \$ - \$ 61

-Mortgage and real estate 2 1 - 1
+Mortgage and real estate 2 1 1

 Other (3) 30 30

-Total \$ 93 \$ 1 \$ - \$ 92
+Total \$ 93 \$ 1 \$ 92

-(1) TDRs involving changes in the amount or timing of principal payments may involve principal forgiveness or deferral of periodic and/or final principal payments.
+- (1) TDRs involving changes in the amount or timing of principal payments may involve principal forgiveness or deferral of periodic and/or final principal payments.
 Because forgiveness of principal is rare for corporate loans, modifications typically have little to no impact on the loans' projected cash flows and thus little to no impact on the allowance established for the loans.
-Charge-offs for amounts deemed uncollectible may be recorded at the time of the restructuring or may have already been recorded in prior periods such that no charge-off is required at the time of the modification.

-(2) TDRs involving changes in the amount or timing of interest payments may involve a below-market interest rate.

-(3) Other includes installment and other, lease financing and loans to government and official institutions.
+Charge-offs for amounts deemed uncollectible may be recorded at the time of the restructuring or may have already been recorded in prior periods such that no charge-off is required at the time of the modification. - (2) TDRs involving changes in the amount or timing of interest payments may involve a below-market interest rate. - (3) Other includes installment and other, lease financing and loans to government and official institutions.